By Dr. Mercola

 ✓ Cut the Caffeine in Early Afternoon

 If you're a coffee drinker, take your last caffeinated sip in the early afternoon (this applies to caffeinated soda, too).
-The caffeine can linger in your body for hours, blocking a brain chemical called adenosine that would otherwise help you to fall asleep.
+The caffeine can linger in your body for hours, blocking a brain chemical called adenosine triphosphate (ATP) that would otherwise help you to fall asleep.

 ✓ Light Dinner and No Food Three Hours Before Bed